Smaller Keys for the McEliece Cryptosystem: A Convolutional Variant with GRS Codes: Preliminaries

-where $\uu\DD = \sum_{i\geq \lambda} \uu_i D^i $ is called the {\em information vector}.
+where $\uu\DDD $ is called the {\em information vector}.
 If

-is polynomial, $m$ is called the \emph{memory} of $G(D)$, since it needs to ``remember" the inputs $\uu_i$ from $m$ units in the past.
-Note that when $m=0$ the encoder is constant and generates a block code.
+with $G_m\neq 0$, $m$ is called the \emph{memory} of $G(D)$, since it needs to ``remember" the inputs $\uu_i$ from $m$ units in the past.
+Note that when $m=0$ the encoder is constant, so it can be seen as a generator matrix of block code.
 Hence, the class of convolutional codes generalizes the class of linear block codes in a natural way.
+Within this framework, a dual description of a convolutional code ${\mathcal C}$ in terms of a \textit{parity-check} matrix is not always possible \cite{ro96a1}.
+It exists only if $G(D)$ is \emph{basic}, \ie, has a polynomial right inverse.